In the press

 We were delighted to be featured in Metro National newspaper.
 The interview with Oliver Stallwood gave us an opportunity to highlight how important it is, in the digital age, to celebrate your family history and tell your stories.

-Andrea Daniels, 53 years old and originally from Solihull but now live in the Black Country.
+Andrea Daniels, 53 years old and originally from Solihull but now lives in the Black Country.
 Married, 2 children, 2 grandsons.

 I have always been creative (at school, I created a picture using nothing but pencil shavings - that raised a few eyebrows, I can tell you.)
 I took up scrapbooking after the birth of my 2nd daughter - a career in IT had been lucrative but I was never home and I knew I was missing my kids growing up.
 I also knew I would go stir crazy doing nothing.
 Scrapbooking was a hobby and, after considering other options, I saw a gap in the market for professional scrapbooking.
 I registered the website in 2007 and haven’t looked back since.